Skip to navigation Skip to content

 Where a service is:

 • not claimable, Service Officers must return the claim to the claimant, together with the appropriate letter.
 Copies of letters must be maintained on a dedicated file within the service centre for non-digital claims.
-See Quality assurance and quality checking for external mail in Medicare for more details
+See Preparing, quality and peer to peer checking of Medicare external mail for more details

 • rejected by the agency, Service Officers must retain all paperwork associated with the claim